Denim

 Denim is a sturdy cotton warp-faced textile in which the weft passes under two or more warp threads.
-This twill weaving produces a diagonal ribbing that distinguishes it from cotton duck.
-While a denim predecessor known as dungaree has been produced in India for hundreds of years, denim as it is recognized today was first produced in Nîmes, France.
+This twill weave produces a diagonal ribbing that distinguishes it from cotton duck.
+Denim, as it is recognized today, was first produced in Nîmes, France.

 Denim is available in a range of colors, but the most common denim is indigo denim in which the warp thread is dyed while the weft thread is left white.
-As a result of the warp-faced twill weaving, one side of the textile is dominated by the blue warp threads and the other side is dominated by the white weft threads.
+As a result of the warp-faced twill weaving, one side of the textile is dominated by the blue warp threads, and the other side is dominated by the white weft threads.
 Jeans fabricated from this cloth are thus predominantly white on the inside.
 Denim is used to create a wide variety of garments, accessories, and furniture.

 Etymology

-'Denim' originated as a contraction of the French phrase sergé de Nîmes ('serge from Nîmes').
+Denim originated as a contraction of the French phrase sergé de Nîmes ('serge from Nîmes').

 History

 Denim has been used in the United States since the mid-19th century.
 Denim initially gained popularity in 1873 when Jacob W. Davis, a tailor from Nevada, manufactured the first pair of rivet-reinforced denim pants.
 The popularity of denim jeans outstripped the capacity of Davis's small shop, so he moved his production to the facilities of dry goods wholesaler Levi Strauss & Co., which had been supplying Davis with bolts of denim fabric.

-Throughout the 20th century denim was used for cheap durable uniforms like those issued to staff of the French national railways.
-In the postwar years, Royal Air Force overalls for dirty work were named "denims".
-These were a one-piece garment, with long legs and sleeves, buttoned from throat to crotch, in an olive drab denim fabric.
+Throughout the 20th century, denim was used for durable uniforms like those issued to staff of the French national railways.
+In the post-war years, the Royal Air Force issued olive-drab denim coveralls (colloquially known as "denims") for dirty work.

+By the 1970s, denim jeans were such an integral part of youth culture that automobile manufactures, beginning with American Motors Corporation began offering denim-like interior finishes.
+(Because denim cannot pass fire resistance safety standards, indigo-colored spun nylon or vinyl was used, with contrast-stitching and copper rivets helping to sell the effect.)
+A Levi's-branded trim package debuted with AMC's 1973 model year.
+Similar packages were available from Volkswagen from 1973 to 1975 (the "Jeans Beetle") and from Jeep from 1975 through 1977.

 Creating denim

 All denim is created through generally the same process:

-Denim is a type of woven twill fabric, usually made from cotton.
-It consists of two yarns that are woven together.
-The yarn that runs across known as the weft is threaded over and under the yarn that runs downwards, which is called the warp.